vgandari/tok/ROADMAP.md

   - [x] successor depth
     - [ ] pass value instead of string from command line
   - [x] urls ~~(as footnotes with hyperlinks)~~
+- [x] ~~add comments in tex file with yaml file names to mark item locations~~
+- [x] Pass immutable reference to options struct between functions answer in future drafts
+- [x] q is a sequence (Vec<String>) storing questions for author to
+- [x] src is a sequence of sources in BibTeX format (need to eliminate duplicates in .bib file)
+- [x] add option to print file names even if not generating a task list
+- [x] `src` key that appends bibtex format references to `.bib` file
+- [x] appendix (all successor nodes that are not added to tree)

 ### Functionality

+- [ ] generate chapters, sections, subsections, etc.
+- [ ] place references at end of each chapter
+- [ ] display which paths can be traversed in parallel
 - [ ] support unicode text
   - [ ] verify that tok writes unicode text
 - [ ] Add keys that can be set as predecessors or successors in option flags
       - keys
+        - [ ] "not to be confused with" key
         - [ ] `gen` generalization of
         - [ ] `case` special case of
         - [ ] `proc` procedure for computing a certain value